-Walt is a post doctoral research associate that holds a joint appointment with the University of Maines School of Marine Sciences and the Gulf of Maine Research Institute.
+Walt is an Assistant Professor at the University of Maine's School of Marine Sciences and a Research Scientist at the Gulf of Maine Research Institute (GMRI).
 Walt came to UMaine and GMRI after completing his Ph.D. at the University of New Hampshire in May 2010.
-During the past five years, Walt has been studying the energetic condition, spatial distribution, foraging ecology, age and growth of bluefin tuna and broadbill swordfish in the Atlantic.
-A key finding from Walts dissertation was that tuna in the Gulf of Maine were skinnier during the 1990s.
+Since then, he has been studying the energetic condition, spatial distribution, foraging ecology, age and growth of bluefin tuna and broadbill swordfish in the Atlantic.
+A key finding from Walt's dissertation was that tuna in the Gulf of Maine were skinnier during the 1990's.

 Primary Research Interests

 Highly migratory species (HMS), such as tunas, billfish and sharks, are some of the most fascinating animals on the planet.
 Species like Atlantic bluefin tuna, for example, have been important almost since the dawn of civilization.
 Described in detail by Aristotle, painted onto cave walls, stamped into currency, used as a food source and now a product in commerce there is probably no other fish with such prominence in our society.
 Crossing entire ocean basins, elevating their internal body temperature, swimming to depths in excess of 5000 feet within minutes and navigating with the precision of a GPS in an otherwise featureless environment is simply remarkable and something many HMS species do with regularity.